-- A meeting with the full dissertation committee must occur at least one semester prior to the actual defense date. - The student must request a copy of the Pre-defense meeting form from the Program Office at BSBSGradForms@ucf.edu.
-Pre-defense form (part 1) should be completed by student and mentor and emailed to the program office for approval before scheduling the pre-defense meeting.
+- A meeting with the full dissertation committee must occur at least one semester prior to the actual defense date. - The student must submit the online DocuSign Pre-defense meeting form to the program.
+Pre-defense form (part 1) should be completed by student and mentor and submitted to the program office for approval before scheduling the pre-defense meeting.
 Note: List your publications in full citation format including authors, title, journal and year (as listed in any article).
+Program forms are available on the program website.